Label305/Auja/documentation/json_representation.md

     "type": "email",
     "email": {
         "name": "email",
-        "value": "joris@label305.com"
+        "label": "The email address of the tallest person you work with", "value": "joris@label305.com"
     }
 }
 ```

 ###Url

 An url input looks like this.
 This input type was introduced with HTML5, and its value is validated to the extent the browser supports it.
 At the time of this writing all major browsers support this input type, but input validation is poor.